readysettech/readyset/README.md

 **Q: Does ReadySet automatically determine which queries will be cached?**

-A: No - by default, ReadySet [proxies queries](https://docs.readyset.io/guides/cache/cache-queries/#check-query-support) to your upstream database so you can profile your application.
-Only after you run `CREATE CACHE` will ReadySet begin caching a query.
+A: No - by default, ReadySet proxies queries to your upstream database so you can profile your application.
+Only after you run [`CREATE CACHE FROM <query>`](https://docs.readyset.io/cache/creating-a-cache) will ReadySet begin caching a query.

 ## License